Wigwam Blue Course, Litchfield Park - Arizona golf course renovation review

 Trent Jones Sr. would undoubtedly be pleased.
 Wigwam's Blue Course has always labored under space limitations.
 With the signature Jones Gold Course roaming long and far, the Blue Course is a like a twin that's endured his sibling sucking up most of the nutrients in the womb.

 Trent Jones made up for any score ease in the tight squeeze by forcing golfers to hit shots into small spots.
-Richardson only built on that accuracy burden with his new holes.
+Richardson only built on that accuracy burden with his new hole.

 Starting with No. 11, you play five straight holes that are all under 330 yards from the back tees.
 Time to stow that beloved driver and put some of the long-forgotten clubs in your bag to use.
 It's all about shooting into small windows, touch over brawn.